-- Students who do not agree with an assessment can submit a request for a review of the assessment to the Examination Board within four working weeks after the date of the assessment (see Article 44 of the Students' Charter).
-The Examination Board must take a decision within four work weeks at a maximum. - 2.
-Students may also appeal directly to the Examination Appeals Board within six calendar weeks after the date of the assessment via www.fontys.nl/studentenloket. (see Article 45 and Article 46 of the Students' Charter).
+- 1. Students who do not agree with an assessment can submit a request for a review of the assessment to the Examination Board within 4 working weeks after the date of the assessment (see Article 38 of these Teaching and Examination Regulations and Article 44 of the Students' Charter).
+The Examination Board must take a decision within 4 work weeks at a maximum. - 2.
+Students may also appeal directly to the Examination Appeals Board within 6 calendar weeks after the date of the assessment via www.fontys.nl/studentenloket. (see Article 45 and Article 46 of the Students' Charter).